Palestine national football team: 1998–2014: International recognition

 In May 1995, the PFA was granted the status of provisional member in FIFA.
 Palestine eventually gained FIFA membership on 8 June 1998 after numerous attempts since 1946.
 Under Ricardo Carugati, Palestine played their first official matches in July 1998 against Lebanon, Jordan and Syria at the 1998 Arab Cup qualification.

-In the next year, Palestine took part in the 1999 Pan Arab Games held in Jordan.
+In the next year, Palestine took part in the 1999 Arab Games held in Jordan.
 There, they won games against Qatar and the United Arab Emirates, drew with Libya and Syria, while only losing to hosts Jordan.
 Palestine finished in the third-place which is their best result to date.
-In their first ever Asian Cup qualification, Palestine were drawn into a five-team group with Jordan, Kazakhstan, Pakistan, and Qatar.
+In their first ever Asian Cup qualification, Palestine was drawn into a five-team group with Jordan, Kazakhstan, Pakistan, and Qatar.
 A single victory 2–0 against Pakistan proved to be not enough to qualify as they lost 1–0 to Qatar, 5–1 to Jordan before finishing the campaign with a 2–0 defeat to Kazakhstan.

 Managed by Mustafa Yacoub, Palestine drew into Group C of the 2002 World Cup qualification along with Hong Kong, Malaysia and Qatar.
-The team finished in a good second place scoring 8 goals thanks to Emad Ayoub who netted four times.
-In the 2002 Arab Cup, Palestine crashed out of the group stage, but managed to draw against group winners Jordan, Kuwait and Sudan, whose only losses were against eventual semifinalist Morocco.
+The team finished in second place.
+In the 2002 Arab Cup, Palestine crashed out of the group stage.
 Under Nicola Hadwa Shahwan, the team were drawn alongside Kuwait, Qatar and Singapore.
 Palestine finished last with two points.

 After a failed Asian Cup qualifying campaign, the PFA hired Austrian coach Alfred Riedl to lead the team during the 2006 FIFA World Cup qualification.
 Palestine was included in a group with Uzbekistan, Iraq and Chinese Taipei.
 They won both games against Chinese Taipei, drew 2–2 with Iraq, however this was insufficient for Palestine to advance beyond the second round as they lost both fixtures versus Uzbekistan 3–0 apart from a 3–0 defeat at the hands of Iraq.
 Palestine took part in the inaugural AFC Challenge Cup held in Bangladesh.
 They were drawn alongside the host team, Cambodia and Guam.
 In the group stage, Palestine registered their biggest win ever, a 11–0 victory over Guam.
 Palestine advanced from Group C and met Kyrgyzstan in the quarter-finals.
 After playing a goal-lees first half, they were beaten with a last-gasp goal.
 In the summer of 2006, Palestine achieved its highest FIFA ranking at 115, placing them 16th in the Asian continent.